Kiguli/SerebiiScrapeData/README.md

 # SerebiiScrapeData
 Some code used to scrape the data for pokemon from the serebii.com website and then do analysis.
+The highest quality code and data is available just for generation 5 in the folder Pokemon_BlackWhite.

 # Dataframes